Rebuilding Self-Service in a Legacy B2B SaaS Infrastructure

 EUR 9k-EUR 13k

-This implies:
+This means:

-EUR 7k-EUR 11k unrealized revenue (excluding renewals and future LTV).
+EUR 7k-EUR 11k unrealized revenue, excluding renewals and future LTV.

 This shows a monetization leakage.